How to write a book using mind maps: Part 2 – The strategy

 This is the second post in the series How to write a book using mind maps.
 These posts feature the story of how Sean Mitton accomplished his ambitious goal of writing his first book, The Goal That United Canada.

-You can find his first post here:
+You can find his other posts here:

 Guest Blogger: Sean Mitton